dehypnosis/leaderboard/README.md

 ## 2. Design considerations

 ### 2.1.
 Assumptions
-- A player's id cannot be duplicate.
-- A player's id cannot be updated once created in persistent layer.
 - Player's id and MMR should be a positive integer.
 - A player with higher MMR takes higher (numerically lower) rank.
 - For the tied MMR, younger player (whose id is numerically higher) will occupy higher rank.